dtuait/pwned-proxy/README.md

 The Django application will be available on port **8000**.
 It accepts requests for both `localhost` and `api.dtuaitsoc.ngrok.dev` thanks to the `ALLOWED_HOSTS` configuration.
-On first start, migrations are applied and a superuser is created using the credentials from your `.env` file.
+On first start, migrations are applied and a superuser is created using the credentials from your `.env` file (whether generated or customised).
 The admin username and password will be echoed in the terminal when the containers start so you can copy them for login.